hammerheim-game/hammerheim-rules/3-equipment.md

 you hit and it is possible to strike your opponent many times, particularly if your warrior has more then one attack on his profile.
-Armour Save: Because a rapier is a very light sword that lacks the thick armour breaking blade of the broadsword, armour saves are made at +1
+Armor Save: Because a rapier is a very light sword that lacks the thick armor breaking blade of the broadsword, armor saves are made at +1

 ### Saerath